CircleSD/active_manageable/README.md

 ## New Method

 The `new` method has an optional `attributes` keyword argument.
 The `attributes` argument is for an `ActionController::Parameters` or hash of attribute names and values to use when building the record.
-The method builds a record; performs authorization for the current user, method and record using the configuration library; and returns the record which is also accessible via the `object` attribute.
+The method builds a record; performs authorization for the current user, method and record using the configuration library; invokes a block (if provided); and returns the record which is also accessible via the `object` attribute.

 ```ruby
 manager.new